MicrosoftDocs/visualstudio-docs/docs/debugger/thread-properties-dialog-box.md

 ---
 title: "Thread Properties Dialog Box | Microsoft Docs"
 description: Learn about the Thread Properties dialog box in the Spy++ debugging tool.
-Use this dialog box find out more about a specific thread. ms.custom: SEO-VS-2020 ms.date: "11/04/2016" ms.topic: "reference"
+Use this dialog box to find out more about a specific thread. ms.custom: SEO-VS-2020 ms.date: "11/04/2016" ms.topic: "reference"